Inter-Frame Compression for Dynamic Point Cloud Geometry Coding: Proposed Method

-The geometry at the decoder is reconstructed by employing a pruning layer to prune false voxels and extract true occupied voxels using binary classification after each upscaling.
-One example of a pruning layer is shown in Fig. \ref{pruning}.
+One example of a classification and pruning layer is shown in Fig. \ref{pruning}.
 In this example, the input sparse tensor $P_a$ has coordinates $C_a$ of shape $139{,}244\times3$ and their corresponding features of shape $139{,}244\times64$.
 We pass $P_a$ through a convolution of channel size $1$ to obtain sparse tensor $P_b$ with features $F_b$ of shape $139{,}244\times1$.
-From $F_b$ we select the topk features (in this example $k=52{,}612$) and their corresponding coordinates using binary classification.
+From $F_b$ we select the top k features (in this example $k=52{,}612$) with the highest probability of occupancy ($p_v$) and their corresponding coordinates using binary voxel classification.
 The false coordinates and their corresponding features are then pruned from $P_a$ to obtain $P_c$.
-During training, the binary voxel classification loss is applied to $P_b$ to learn the proper point cloud reconstruction.
+The binary cross entropy loss is employed at each of the pruning layers and is applied to tensor $P_b$ so the true voxels could have a higher $p_v$ and the false voxels have a lower $p_v$.
+Then the top $k$ voxels with the highest probability of occupancy ($p_v$) are chosen and the rest of the false voxels are pruned out. $k$ is a metadata calculated at the encoder and losslessly transmitted to the receiver with a very small overhead along with other overhead bits. $k$ determines the number of occupied voxels at each scale for that particular frame which is employed during point cloud reconstruction at the decoder.